 They offer students with competitive interest rates and flexible payment schedules making it easier to fund your studies.

-For any students wishing to utilise Study Loans to assist in funding their course fees; we recommend visiting their Eligibility page for more information on calculating your repayments and determining the pre-qualification factors.
+For any students wishing to utilise Study Loans to assist in funding their course fees; we recommend visiting their website by clicking here.
+This will provide further information on calculating your repayments and determining the pre-qualification factors.